wp-plugins/zstore-manager-basic/readme.txt

 = How do I add new products to the products list.  =

 open the producttype.csv file that is located in the root directory of the plugin.
 Add 1 product per line in the following format:
-	productname, zazzle_product_code.
+	productname, zazzle_product_code such as

-For instance, to add t-shirts this would be
+For instance, to add Kids' t-shirts this would be
-	T-Shirts,zazzle_shirt.
+	Clothing | Kids | T-Shirts,252175184843195737

 == Screenshots ==